 InvalidTemplate.
 Unable to process template language expressions for action ‘For_each’ at line ‘0’ and column ‘0’: ‘The template language expression ‘triggerBody()?[‘Data’]’ cannot be evaluated because property ‘Data’ cannot be selected.
 Property selection is not supported on values of type ‘String’.
 Please see https://aka.ms/logicexpressions for usage details.’.

-To be honest, I was getting annoyed because this a simple stuff that I have done thousands of times!
+To be honest, I was getting annoyed because this is a simple thing that I have done thousands of times!

 Cause